bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 is passed directly to Popper.js's `boundariesElement` configurtion option.

-**Note:** when `boundary` is any value other than the default of `'scrollParent'`, the style `position: static` is applied to to the dropdown's root element in order to allow the menu to "break-out" of its scroll container.
-This may affect layout if you are _floating_ your dropdown to the left or right.
-In these cases you will need to place the dropdown _inside_ a floated element instead of floating the dropdown directly.
+**Note:** when `boundary` is any value other than the default of `'scrollParent'`, the style `position: static` is applied to to the dropdown component's root element in order to allow the menu to "break-out" of its scroll container.
+In some situations this may affect your layout or positioning of the dropdown trigger button.
+In these cases you may need to wrap your dropdown inside another element.

 ## Split button support
 Create a split dropdown button, where the left button provides standard